gianlucarea/gianlucarea/README.md

 I'm an Italian/Canadian developer based in L'Aquila, Italy.

 - 🔭 I’m currently working on a project between the University of L'Aquila and the Italian Railway System
+- 👨‍💻 I'm collaborating with a company to develop machine learning solutions.
-- 🎓 I'm currently writing my thesis to get a Masters degree in Advanced Software Engineering
+- 🎓 I hold a Masters degree in Advanced Software Engineering
 - 💻 I'm interested in everything that regards Software.
 - 📚 I also like reading, indulging in history and watching football!